coralblocks/CoralQueue/README.md

 # CoralQueue
 CoralQueue is a ultra-low-latency, lock-free and garbage-free concurrent circular data structures for inter-thread communication.
-It uses memory barriers instead of locks to allow Java Threads (producers and consumers) to exchange messages as fast as possible.
+It uses memory barriers instead of locks to allow Java threads (producers and consumers) to exchange messages as fast as possible.
 For some performance numbers you can check [this link](https://www.coralblocks.com/index.php/coralqueue-performance-numbers/).

 It comes in many flavors for you to choose: [Queue](#queue) (one-producer-to-one-consumer), [Multiplexer](#multiplexer) (many-producers-to-one-consumer), [Demultiplexer](#demultiplexer) (one-producer-to-many-consumers), [MpMc](#mpmc) (many-producers-to-many-consumers), etc.